 The future Madame de Tessé, née Adrienne Catherine de Noailles, was the second child of Louis de Noailles, 4th Duke of Noailles and a Marshall of France, and Catherine Françoise Charlotte de Cossé-Brissac.
 Born on December 24, 1741, she married René de Froulay, Comte de Tessé on June 20, 1755.
 The couple had no children.

-According to the editor of the memoirs of the Marquise de Montagu, sister of Madame de Lafayette and niece of Madame de Tessé, "Madame de Tessé was in every respect a remarkable person: small, piercing eyes, a pretty face marred at the age of twenty by small pox, which, it is said, was no worry to her thanks to her precocious mind; a fine mouth, but slightly misshapen by a nervous tic which made her grimace when talking; and in spite of all that, an imposing air, grace and dignity in all her movements, and above all, infinitely witty.
-She was one of those ladies of the Old Regime, captivated by the philosophical ideas of the century and intoxicated by the seductive innovations which were to bring about, in their eyes, the regeneration and happiness of our country.”
+According to the editor of the memoirs of the Marquise de Montagu, sister of Madame de Lafayette and niece of Madame de Tessé, "Madame de Tessé was in every respect a remarkable person: small, piercing eyes, a pretty face marred at the age of twenty by small pox, which, it is said, was no worry to her thanks to her precocious mind; a fine mouth, but slightly misshapen by nervous tic which made her grimace when talking, and, in spite of all that, an imposing air, grace and dignity in all her movements, and above all, infinitely witty.
+She was one of those ladies of the Old Regime, captivated by the philosophical ideas of the century, and intoxicated by the seductive innovations which were to bring about, in their eyes, the regeneration and happiness of our country."1

-The first extant letter between them was a letter written on July 20, 1786 by Madame de Tessé to Jefferson; however, it is obvious from the letter that there had been earlier correspondence.
-The two shared interests in horticulture, literature, architecture and the arts.
+The first extant letter between them was a letter written on July 20, 1786, by Madame de Tessé to Jefferson; however, it is obvious from the letter that there had been earlier correspondence.
+The two shared interests in horticulture, literature, architecture, and the fine arts.
 In addition, Madame de Tessé espoused the liberal philosophy of the age; Voltaire was one of her friends, as was Madame de Staël and Diderot.

 Madame de Tessé and her husband fled to Switzerland during the Revolution.
 They purchased a place in Wittmold, Holstein, near the town of Ploen, in which they lived during their exile.
 The reminiscences of the Marquise de Montagu also give a delightful and affectionate picture of Madame de Tessé during the Emigration.
 A good manager, the countess had succeeded in transferring some capital abroad, and thus was able to help others who had been less foresighted.
 The estate in Wittmold became a refuge for the de Tessés as well as many others.
 "Here, always surrounded by a sizable household and such old friends as the Marquis de Mun and his son, Madame de Tessé, a brilliant and tireless conversationalist, held court in the manner of her salon at Chaville in the days of the Ancien Régime.
-There were interminable readings at these evening sessions—Clarissa Harlow (which lasted a whole month), then Tristram Shandy, followed by Plutarch's Lives, and occasionally an Oraison Funèbre of Bossuet.“ Some time during this time, Jefferson invited the Tessés to visit him in Virginia but she declined because she was deathly afraid of the sea and also because she felt that there were people who depended upon her in Switzerland that she was loath to leave.
+There were interminable readings at these evening sessions—Clarissa Harlow (which lasted a whole month), then Tristram Shandy, followed by Plutarch's Lives, and occasionally an Oraison Funèbre of Bossuet."3 At some point during this period, Jefferson invited the de Tessés to visit him in Virginia but she declined because she was deathly afraid of the sea.
+She was also loath to leave because she felt that there were people who depended upon her in Switzerland.

 During this time, the correspondence between Madame de Tessé and Jefferson came to a halt.
 Due to political tensions between England, France, and the United States, and Jefferson's position as President of the United States during part of this time, he was unable to correspond with Madame de Tessé for many years.